Is Home Education for Me?

 - Field trips you choose to take.

-Home education is an investment - a very worthy investment - in your children and their future!
+Home education is a very worthy investment in your children and their future!

 Government-funded programs for home educators are enticing.
 They provide free materials and educational experiences to homeschooling families.
 But what price do parents pay to participate in these programs?

 Virtual Charter Schools have increased in popularity in recent years.
 This taxpayer-funded system attempts to achieve a sort of "compromise" between a public school education and a real home education experience.
 The idea is that, using a Government-sanctioned curriculum, the student can have a homeschool-like experience, while the parents enjoy such benefits as academic excellence and cost savings.
 But is this reality?
 Do Virtual Charter Schools deliver what they promise?

 The answers to these questions are a resounding "No!"
 These and other virtual Charter School myths are addressed powerfully by the Idaho Coalition of Home Educators (ICHE).
 In short, ICHE says, "The practical effect of enrollment in a virtual Charter School program is to bring the public school district into the home of the student."
 We enthusiastically recommend the Idaho Coalitions"s entire analysis, provided here.

 Minnesota's experience with publicly-funded virtual academies mirrors the poor results found in other states like Idaho.
 John Tuma, former MÂCHÉ board member and Legislative Liaison, noted the following concerning virtual public school at home: